iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/path-tool.md

 ## Area measurements:

 Besides lengths and angles, areas are measurable as well.
-To activate this option, **check the 'Area' box** under the measurements tab of the [properties](../user-interface/the-info-panel.md), followed by a click in **"Area"**.
+To activate this option, **check the 'Area' box** under the measurements foldout of the [properties](../user-interface/the-info-panel.md), followed by a click in **"Area"**.

 ![](../../../.gitbook/assets/iVP\_path\_tool\_draw\_path\_path\_panel.jpg)